Enfys: the LGBT+ Staff Network Committee

 Outside of work she has a love of sport (particularly rugby – a Cardiff Blues season ticket holder), movies, eating out and reading.
 She’s been known to dabble in the occasional karaoke night as well!

-Enfys Role: Co-Chair, Web Editor & Marketing Officer
+Enfys Role: Vice-Chair, Web Editor & Marketing Officer

 Ruth manages the Enfys web and Facebook pages and designs the marketing materials for events.

 About: Ruth joined the University in 2006 and currently works as a Postgraduate Courses Coordinator and 1 day a week as Athena SWAN Executive Officer in the School of Medicine.
 Ruth’s day job involves administration of dermatology postgraduate programmes.
 She is a CUPF member-nominated trustee, an elected member of University Council and sits on the School of Medicine EDHR Committee.
 In 2014 she won the Cardiff University Celebrating Excellence Award for Outstanding Contribution to Equality and Diversity.
 Ruth is also a Stonewall Cymru Role Model.

 Enfys Role: Women’s Champion